team113sanger/sparki/README.md

 ### An overview of Kraken2 :bug:

-Briefly, Kraken2 [(Wood *et al*., 2019)](https://github.com/DerrickWood/kraken2) splits the sequencing data from a FASTQ file into *k*-mers, from which minimisers are obtained.
+Kraken2 [(Wood *et al*., 2019)](https://github.com/DerrickWood/kraken2) splits the sequencing data from a FASTQ file into *k*-mers, from which minimisers are obtained.
 By calculating a compact hash code for each minimiser, [Kraken2](https://github.com/DerrickWood/kraken2) is then able to assign each *k*-mer the appropriate lower common ancestor taxon.
 When run with the `--report` mode, Kraken2 generates a sample report (herein referred to as 'standard' report) containing all taxa, at different taxonomic ranks, which were identified in the sample; furthermore, if run with the flag `--report-minimizer-data`, the tool also outputs the number of unique minimisers associated with each taxon that were found in the sample.
 Alternatively, Kraken2 can be run with the `--report` mode and the flag `--use-mpa-style` to generate MetaPhlAn2 (MPA)-style reports.
 MPA-style reports can also be generated from 'standard' reports with KrakenTools [(Lu *et al*., 2022)](https://github.com/jenniferlu717/KrakenTools).

 For more details on [Kraken2](https://github.com/DerrickWood/kraken2) and [KrakenTools](https://github.com/jenniferlu717/KrakenTools), please refer to their respective repositories and publications.

 ### How `SPARKI` works :sparkles:

 `SPARKI` takes as input standard and MPA-style reports from one of more samples and collates all results into a single dataframe.
 After that, it will calculate, for each taxon, (i) the proportion of minimisers found in a sample (the higher the proportion of minimisers, the more of the organism’s genome is likely present in the sample) and (ii) p-values and adjusted p-values estimated based on a normal distribution and representing the statistical significance of the result.

+To ensure reliability, we have implemented tests around the `SPARKI` codebase - please check the section [Additional information](#additional-information) for more details.

 ## Quick start